What is Business Etiquette ?

 - Bother colleagues on weekends

 These are the basic and general business etiquettes that are applicable in most organizations across the globe.
-However do keep in mind there may be certain parts of the world where additional rules are applicable that may not be a part of this generalized list.
-For instance in Japan it is mandatory for all employees to take off their footwear before entering the work place.
+However, remember there may be certain parts of the world where additional rules are applied that may not be a part of this generalized list.
+For instance, in Japan, all employees must take off their footwear before entering the workplace.

-There are a wide range of books available on the subject of business etiquette.
-If you are looking to read further on the matter here is a list of books you should consider getting.
+There is a wide range of books available on the subject of business etiquette.
+If you are looking to read further on the matter, here is a list of books you should consider getting.

 - Work Well With Others – Ross McCammon